maria-llamazares/account-service/README.md

    ```

 3. **Run the Application**
-   Start the application using the following Maven command or by running the `AccountApplication` class:
+   Start the application using the following Maven command or by running the `AccountServiceApplication` class:
    ```bash
    mvn spring-boot:run
    ```